The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 How to remove a tumor?

-Measures to eliminate the swelling of the cheek in the presence of toothache depends precisely on the nature of the disease.
-From the very beginning, the disease that is the cause is treated, after which the edema can go away by itself.
+Measures to eliminate a cheek tumor in the presence of toothache depend on the nature of the disease.
+From the very beginning, the disease that is the cause is treated, after which the swelling may go away on its own.

-If a tooth ached, a swollen cheek - how to remove the tumor with folk remedies?
+If you have a toothache or a swollen cheek, how can you remove the swelling using folk remedies?
 The following methods are effective:

-1. Rinsing with soda solution.
-To do this, take a glass of warm water, in which you need to dissolve a teaspoon of ordinary table soda.
-You can also use a salt rinse, which perfectly relieves the inflammatory process.
+1. Rinse with soda solution.
+To do this, take a glass of warm water, in which you need to dissolve a teaspoon of regular table soda.
+You can also rinse with salt, which perfectly relieves the inflammatory process.

-2. An effective remedy for a tumor is the use of chamomile, herbs of oak, sage and other inflammatory herbs.
+2. An effective remedy for tumors is the use of chamomile, oak herbs, sage and other inflammatory herbs.

 3. Tea tree oil is very helpful in eliminating cheek swelling.
 It must first be dissolved in sea buckthorn oil.
-After that, it is necessary to treat the wounds with this mixture.
+After this, it is necessary to treat the wounds with this mixture.

-If you suspect a flux, patients should urgently visit their dentist.
-He will conduct an examination and prescribe medications that will be aimed at removing the inflammatory process.
+If you suspect gumboil, patients should urgently visit their dentist.
+He will conduct an examination and prescribe medications that will be aimed at relieving the inflammatory process.

-Also good doctor may advise rinsing your mouth with folk remedies.
-If the case is advanced, then the dentist may prescribe antibiotics for the flux.
+Also good doctor may advise you to rinse your mouth with folk remedies.
+If the case is advanced, the dentist may prescribe antibiotics for flux.

-When a tooth hurts and a cheek is swollen - what to do to relieve pain symptoms?
+When a tooth hurts and a swollen cheek - what to do to relieve pain symptoms?
 Treatment is as follows:

 • taking antibiotics;